glowieframework/deploy/README.md

 ### Handling errors

-If something in your task fails, the script execution will stop and a exception will be thrown.
+If something in your task fails, the script execution will stop and an exception will be thrown.
 If you want to capture the error and do something with it (like sending a notification), create the following method in the tasks file:

 ```php
 public function fail(string $task, Throwable $th){